gumaerc-testorg/18.310-fall-2013/content/pages/instructor-insights/developing-the-recitations.md

 Elements of Successful Recitations
 ----------------------------------

 We have found that our most successful recitations are those that authentically integrate subject matter and communication.
-The [“Incorrect Proof”]({{< baseurl >}}/resources/mit18_310f13_homework2) assignment is an example of a recitation assignment that does this in a particularly productive way.
+The {{% resource_link 994dd0e3-fb85-d106-f6d2-a9e8c25e38cc "“Incorrect Proof”" %}} assignment is an example of a recitation assignment that does this in a particularly productive way.
 This assignment involves a brief probability proof, in which probabilities are multiplied because independence is assumed without that assumption being explicitly stated.
 That assumption is incorrect.
 So the mathematical purpose of the assignment is to increase students’ awareness of the importance of independence when multiplying probabilities, while the communication purpose is to illustrate the importance of explaining assumptions in sufficient detail to ensure that proofs are rigorous.
 Students revise the proof to practice this skill.

 During the recitation, students discuss their work and talk about the fact that it is difficult to “catch the bug” in the incorrect proof.
 They discuss the communicative aspects of the proof that contribute to this difficulty.
 Specifically, the recitation leaders help them attend to the use of the slightly ambiguous notation in the proof.
 The need to define notation properly becomes very clear.
 This assignment helps students develop precision and rigor in their writing.